What is Glaucoma?

-Dr. Baynham’s treatments for Glaucoma may include medication, most commonly prescription eye drops, or surgery, such as Laser Trabeculoplasty to lower the pressure in the eye and prevent further damage to the optic nerve.
-There is minimal to no discomfort.
-A special lens is placed on the front of the eye and is used to focus the laser on th area called the trabecular meshwork.
-After the laser treatment you are asked to use an anti-inflammatory eye drop for 3 days.
-There are no restrictions post-op.
-Studies show that laser surgery is very good at reducing the pressure in some patients.
-Its effects can wear off over time however, and Dr. Baynham may suggest the use of eye drops long-term.
+Treating glaucoma with a Selective Laser Trabeculoplasty (SLT), a special lens is placed on the front of the eye and is used to focus the laser on the area called the trabecular meshwork.
+After the laser treatment, you are asked to use an anti-inflammatory eye drop for 3 days.
+There are no restrictions post-operatively.
+Studies have shown that laser surgery is very good at reducing pressure in some patients.
+The effects can wear off over time; however, Dr. Baynham and Dr. Tammaro may suggest the use of eye drops long-term.